 I believe that photography is best when it's a collaborative effort built on trust.
 I want the images to reflect your creativity and personality as much as mine and I want you to always feel safe in front of my camera.
 Here are some of the things I do to ensure that:

 Everything Up Front

 I will give you as much information as possible beforehand, so there are no surprises at the shoot.
-I will make sure to tell you whether any images I want to create have requirements that you might find objectionable, and will adjust the shoot plan based on your feedback to make sure you're completely comfortable with what we end up shooting.
+I will make sure to tell you whether any images I want to create have requirements that you might find objectionable or uncomfortable, and will adjust the shoot plan based on your feedback to make sure you're completely comfortable with what we end up shooting.

 Open Camera Policy

 At any time during our shoot, you are welcome to see any or all of the images that I've taken.
 You may delete any image that you do not like or are not comfortable with.

 Post-Shoot Image Review

-Within a few days of the shoot, I will send you a link to a password-protected gallery containing all of the images taken during our shoot.
+Within a few days of the shoot, I will send you a link to a password-protected gallery containing all of the images I took during our shoot.
 This will allow you to review the images at your leisure and make sure you are okay with all of them.
 If you find images that you do not want published, you can send me their filenames and I will mark those images as "not for publication", or delete them outright, whichever you prefer.